Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 The Illumina Hiseq 2500 device produces sequencing data, which are part of the described study.
 These data are however not named and not shared.

 The occurrence of a data acquisition device is usually a very reliable hint that some research data have been produced and could be shared for reproducibility and reuse reasons.
-In our dataset recognition approach, we are thus also trying to identify automatically mention on data acquisition devices.
+In our dataset recognition approach, we are thus also trying to identify automatically mentions on data acquisition devices.

 Estimating the number of mentions of implicit datasets would be necessary to estimate the proportion of shared data (against all produced data) in a research work.

-- mentioning a **database** rather than independent dataset: The main point here is usually if the research work refers to the data/dataset stored in the database or if some data has been loaded and shared via this database.
+- Mentioning a **database** rather than independent dataset: The main point here is usually if the research work refers to the data/dataset stored in the database or if some data has been loaded and shared via this database.

 [2] for instance define a database as "any electronic resource that stores records in a structured form, and provides unique identifiers to each record".
 This is however identical to what is usually understood as a "dataset".
-In case of the database, a software service layer is implied in the data delivery, in addition to a data storage which is binded to this software service.
+In the case of the database, a software service layer is implied in the data delivery, in addition to a data storage which is binded to this software service.

 On the other hand, a "dataset" typically exists independently from a database management system and is not ambiguous.

-- Reference not with a dataset name, but to a **data sharing initiative/project**, which purpose is a collection of datasets.
-For example:
+- Reference not to a dataset name, but to a **data sharing initiative/project**, which purpose is a collection of datasets.

 For example the Coleridge Kaggle dataset (which is a particularly "noisy", imprecise and incomplete annotated corpus) is annotating the Alzheimer's Disease Neuroimaging Initiative (ADNI) as a dataset name: